Types of Traps Used in Canada

 The so-called ‘padded’ trap clamps onto an animal’s leg with enough power to hold an adult wolf.
 The only difference between a padded trap and a regular steel jawed leg-hold trap is a strip of synthetic nylon lining the powerful steel jaws.
-This can be likened to slamming your hand in a car door with a thin glove on.
+This can be likened to slamming your hand in a car door.
 This trap is marketed by the fur industry as “humane”.

 The offset trap is a regular steel jawed leg-hold trap with a 3/16” gap between the closed steel jaws.
 The small space was thought to allow for blood flow to the trapped limb.
 When blood flow is restricted, it numbs the trapped limb, increasing the likelihood of an animal chewing or wringing off their limb and escaping.